 Kids this young [ages 6-9] who are doing private lessons or small group skills training will be able to get ahead technically.
 This means they can start to work on things that the older player work on.

-High School players focus should be
+High school players focus should be

 College and Pro players using private soccer lessons

-Then you have another Women’s Pro Player and USWNT Player Taylor Smith who works with me in her off-season in Texas.
-Check out these highlights of Taylor Smith & I here.
+Then you have another Women’s Pro and USWNT Player Taylor Smith who works with me in her off-season in Texas.
+Check out these highlights of Taylor Smith & I below.